jaywcjlove/markdown-to-html-cli/packages/cli/README.md

   --config, -o            Specify the configuration file.
 Default: "<process.cwd()>/package.json".
   --description           Define a description of your web page.
   --favicon               Add a Favicon to your Site.
+  --no-corners            Hide Github corner from your project page.
   --github-corners        Add a Github corner to your project page.
   --github-corners-fork   Github corners style.
   --keywords              Define keywords for search engines.